Acoustic Emission

 I often see people get confused as Vibration has waves and sound is transmitted by sound waves.

-In fact all the predictive technologies involve types of 'waves'.
+In fact all the predictive technologies involve some type of wave.

-AE refers to structural borne 'sound' waves outside of our hearing range.
+AE refers to the structural borne 'sound' waves outside of our hearing range.

 Ultrasound is a very close relation but has more to do with fluid and airborne inspection, pneumatics, steam traps, pressure vessels, valves, arcing, discharge and tracking in electrical equipment.